hansenrhan/sp500_backtesting_analysis/README.md

-# sp500_backtesting_analysis
+# stock_backtesting_analysis
-Do mean reversion and/or trend following strategies work better than buy and hold w/ the S&amp;P 500?
+Do mean reversion and/or trend following strategies work better than buy and hold for stocks?

 ![plot](/img/download-1.png)